 PNSA Masters is now a 501C3 organization.
 Tax deductible contributions may be made by contacting the PNSA Masters Chair.
 At the 2018 PNSA convention, we continued the tradition of awarding a training scholarship to a male and female junior athlete.
 Athletes are selected by the PNSA Alpine Competition Subcommittee.
 Awards are made via PNSEF.
-2017 PNSA Masters athlete award recipients are Tess Baldwin (CMAC) and Trevor Maxwell (SARS).
+2019 PNSA Masters athlete award recipients are Teegan Lowe (MBSEF) and Zac Simmons (MHA).

-Our website is pnsamasters.org.
+Our website is pnsamasters.com.
 We are also on Facebook and at pnsa.org under the Masters tab.
 Register for races at skiracereg.com.

-PNSA Masters Chair Rob Cravens robcravens99@gmail.com or 541.419.3893
+PNSA Masters Chair Rob Cravens | robcravens99@gmail.com | 541.419.3893